jarrettmeyer/jarrettmeyer.github.io/projects/books/2019/index.md

 ---
-title:  2019 Reading list
+title:              2019 Reading List
 layout:             page
 permalink:          /books/2019
 exclude_from_nav:   true
 ---

 The books I've read in 2019, in order of completion.